-By varying the value of $\psi$ in (2), different type of tactics can be obtained (Figure 1): with $\psi < 1$ we talk about boulware tactics (offer increases/decreases very slowly for most of the time and reaches the RP rapidly as the time dead-line approaches), with $\psi = 1$ , we have linear tactics whereas with $\psi > 1$ we talk about conceder strategies.
+By varying the value of ψ in (2), different types of tactic can be obtained (see Figure 1 for $\phi^b(t)$): with $\psi < 1$ we talk about boulware tactics (offer increases/decreases very slowly for most of the time and reaches the RP rapidly as the time deadline approaches), with $\psi = 1$, we have linear tactics whereas with $\psi > 1$ we talk about conceder strategies.
+In the probabilistic variant of the Rubinstein's framework we have realised the will of a player towards accepting an offer must be encoded, in terms of a probability function, as part of a his strategy.
+We will deal with this aspect in Section 4.